We believe that the most effective way to see the gospel impact every university in the world is through locally-led, indigenous national movements.

 Increasingly national movements are seeing students keen to get involved in financially supporting their local student ministry.

 We want to see the boards of each national movement governed excellently so that IFES student ministry in every country can thrive.
 But governing a national movement is not an easy task.
-Many newly appointed board members have a great enthusiasm for supporting student work, but little experience or knowledge in governance.
+Many newly appointed board members have a great enthusiasm for supporting student work but may have little experience or knowledge in governance.